Comparison and analysis of methods for measuring the spin transverse relaxation time of rubidium atomic vapor: Conclusions

 These four methods can be used in different measuring environments.
-The $T_2$ of atoms obtained by different measuring methods are somewhat different, mainly because the magnetic field environment is different during the measurement.
-But all of them intuitively show the relationship between the buffer gases of different pressures and the $T_2$ of atoms.
+The $T_2$ of atoms obtained by different measuring methods are slightly different, mainly because the magnetic field environment is different during the measurement.
+However, all of them intuitively show the relationship between the buffer gases of different pressures and the $T_2$.
 This provides a variety of feasible methods for future precision measurement fields, such as the improvement of the sensitivity of atomic magnetometers and the selection of atomic vapor cells.
-At the same time, by comparing the $T_2$ of Rb obtained by five different types of Rb vapor cells under the same conditions, we can obtain an optimal type of atomic vapor cell.
-This study has important application reference value in the fields of the fabrication of atomic vapor cell, the types of buffer gases to be filled and the selection of pressure.
+Meanwhile, by comparing the $T_2$ of Rb obtained by five different types of Rb atomic vapor cells under the same conditions, we can obtain an optimal type of atomic vapor cell.
+This study has important application reference value in the fields of the fabrication of atomic vapor cells, and the Selection of buffer gas types and pressures.